samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 \*Appropriate equipment (such as skis) is necessary to keep up a Fast pace in Arctic terrain.

-†Characters’ rate of travel while waterborne depends on the vehicle carrying them; see “Vehicles.”
+†Characters’ rate of travel while waterborne depends on the vehicle carrying them; see "Vehicles."

 #### Narration during Travel